-The Seishun 18 Kippu is only available three times a year during school holiday seasons, as shown in the table below:
+The Seishun 18 Kippu can be used only three times a year during school holiday seasons, as shown in the table below:

 Eligibility